 Use single strokes over the carpet surface.
 Do not apply heavy pressure with the carpet clean wand.
 Wipe cleaning solutions and foam from furniture legs and woodwork immediately to prevent damage.
 Fluff damp fibers against the nap after carpet cleaning to aid drying.
 Make sure the room is well-ventilated after carpet cleaning to speed drying.
 Try not to walk on carpets until they are dry.
 Onward to Auckland Carpet Cleanings final section, where we’ll tell you how to treat special types of carpet problems, such as burned areas and loose threads.

 Special Carpet Stain Removal

-To raise depressions left in a carpet by heavy furniture, try steam cleaning or hold a steam iron close enough for steam to reach the carpet, or on a damp towel but don’t let the iron touch the carpet fibres, especially if the carpet is synthetic, because they could melt.
-Lift the carpet fibres by scraping them with the edge of a coin or spoon.
+To raise depressions left in a carpet by heavy furniture, try steam cleaning or hold a steam iron close enough for steam to reach the carpet, or on a damp towel but don’t let the iron touch the carpet fibers, especially if the carpet is synthetic, because they could melt.
+Lift the carpet fibers by scraping them with the edge of a coin or spoon.

 If a carpet thread is loose, snip it level with the pile.
 If you try to pull out the thread, you risk unraveling part of the carpet.